qiita-spots/qiita/qiita_pet/support_files/doc/source/glossary.rst

 Gene Sequencing

 **Next Generation Sequencing (NGS) - An Introduction.
 (2015, June 22).
 Retrieved from https://www.youtube.com/watch?v=jFCD8Q6qSTM**

+* **Demultiplexing**
+ * Demultiplexing is a process in which the barcodes and primer sequences on a DNA fragment are removed so that the final result matches the amplified 16s rRNA gene.
+Barcodes are short DNA sequences unique to each sample.
+QIIME has demultiplexing tools that error correct the raw sequencing data back to the desired 16s rRNA gene.
+ * see also: QIIME, 16s rRNA gene

+**Navas-Molina, J.A., Peralta-Sánchez, J.M., González, A., Mcmurdie, P.J., Vázquez-Baeza, Y., Xu, Z., Ursell, L.K., Lauber, C., Zhou, H., Song, S.J., Huntley, J., Ackermann, G.L., Berg-Lyons, D., Holmes, S., Caporaso, J.G., and Knight, R. (2013).
+Advancing Our Understanding of the Human Microbiome Using QIIME.
+Methods in Enzymology Microbial Metagenomics, Metatranscriptomics, and Metaproteomics, 371-444.**

+* **Differential abundance and compositionality**
+ * Differential abundance testing is a statistical testing method that determines the abundances of specific bacteria between two ecosystems.
+Compositionality is a statistical testing method that compares the proportions of species’ relative abundances in a sample, rather than the sample’s absolute abundances that differential abundance testing measures.
+ * see also: Statistical Testing, Alpha Diversity

+**D. (2016, April 01).
+Microbiome Discovery 19: Compositionality.
+Retrieved from https://www.youtube.com/watch?v=X60nFYpLWRs**
+**Weiss, S., Xu, Z. Z., Peddada, S., Amir, A., Bittinger, K., Gonzalez, A., Lozupone, C., Zaneveld, J.R., Vazquez-Baeza, Y., Birmingham, A., Hyde, E.R., and Knight, R. (2017).
+Normalization and microbial differential abundance strategies depend upon data characteristics.
+Microbiome, 5(1).**
+**Morton, J.T., Sanders, J., Quinn, R.A., Mcdonald, D., Gonzalez, A., Vázquez-Baeza, Y., Navas-Molina, J.A., Song, J.S., Metcalf, J.L., Hyde, E.R., Lladser, M., Dorrestein, P.C., and Knight, R. (2017).
+Balance Trees Reveal Microbial Niche Differentiation.
+MSystems, 2(1).**

 * **Firmicutes**
  * Firmicutes is a phylum of bacteria that includes species like Staphylococcus and Lactobacillus.
 In general, Firmicutes have Gram-positive cell walls, round cell shapes, and low guanine to cytosine content in their DNA.
 While some produce endospores to survive in extreme conditions, others reproduce through binary fission.
 They also have a wide variety of aerotolerance: some Firmicutes thrive in anaerobic environments, some in aerobic, and some in either.
 In microbiome research for example, higher proportions of Firmicutes in the intestinal human microbiome may be correlated with obesity (1).